programmiri/gatsby-timeship/emails/006/add_princess.md

 }

-«Good, where should you put that object?» Says Captain Swizec.
+«Good, where should you put that object?» Says Sailing Master Ward Peters.

 «Outside of the Gatsby function like thiiis!» Says Ruby.